Cards

 Warning: the rules interface has changed dramatically since this was recorded.
 Update coming soon.

-Wagn lets you create rules by applying Setting (configuration options) to Set (groups) of cards.
-Set can be as general as all cards, as specific as a single one, or any of a wide variety of selections in between.
-So any rules, whether it governs structure, permissions, Layout or whatever else, can be as broad or as narrow as you need.
+Wagn lets you create rules by applying settings (configuration options) to sets (groups) of cards.
+Sets can be as general as all cards, as specific as a single one, or any of a wide variety of selections in between.
+So any rule, whether it governs structure, permissions, layouts or whatever else, can be as broad or as narrow as you need.

 Any suggestions for how to improve our how-to videos?